 The graduate certificate in Homeland Security provides you with a broad understanding of national security and defense, policies, planning, and programs, as well as the ability to expertly evaluate and improve current defense tactics.
 The curriculum is designed to improve your understanding of national security threats, weapons of mass destruction, terrorism, intelligence, consequence management, and interagency government-related issues.
-This graduate program helps you to prepare for career advancement and leadership roles within the military services or homeland security field.
 This online certificate is intended for graduate students who want to expand their knowledge of homeland security without committing to a degree program.